Mission and Vision

-We are proud to offer Reorientation Grants to financially support projects that individuals or groups who have been on alternative breaks create to further their service and learning after their trips; because social change happens most effectively when people work together, we prioritize group projects (even if just one member was a former breaker).
+We are proud to offer Reorientation Grants to financially support projects to individuals or groups who have been on alternative breaks to further their service and learning after returning to campus; because social change happens most effectively when people work together, we prioritize group projects (even if just one member was a former breaker).
 We compile a list of on-campus and local opportunities related to various social issues each year to help you stay connected right here in Williamsburg.